roberto2lini/icon-extractor/README.md

 - Ensure the package contains an application bundle
 - Check if the package is properly formatted
 - Verify the package is not corrupted
+- Run with `--debug` flag to see detailed extraction process

 ### Conversion failed
 - Ensure `sips` and `iconutil` are available on your system
 - Check if you have proper permissions
 - Try installing Pillow for alternative conversion method
+- Use `--debug` flag to preserve temporary files for inspection